 The Bachelor of Theology critically examines life and faith through the study of scriptures, theological traditions and historical contexts.
 It aims to broaden self-understanding and facilitate cultural engagement.
 The Bachelor of Theology assists students to develop knowledge across broad areas of theology and depth in particular areas of interest.
 It develops research and communication skills, and prepares graduates for further theological study.
 It may be possible for students to undertake study in a ministry setting as part of the course.

 Graduates of the Bachelor of Theology:

-The Bachelor of Theology consists of 360 points comprised of:
+The Bachelor of Theology consists of 432 points comprised of:

 Each course of study for the Bachelor of Theology:

 Students cross-crediting into a Bachelor of Education as part of the undergraduate Lutheran Strand program will complete the following units:

 Where the first language is other than English, please see the English language proficiency requirements in the Admissions Policy.